 - According to the manual, you will only have to wash the filter cells every 6-12 months.
 To be honest I doubt this a lot and will talk about this later!

 - The manual states the electronic air cleaner will remove 99% of airborne particles however it does not say the size of these particles.

-- Honeywell provide a 10 year guarantee for the coil and a 5 year guarantee for the rest of the air cleaner.
+- Honeywell provides a 10-year guarantee for the coil and a 5-year guarantee for the rest of the air cleaner.

 The Downside of the Honeywell Electronic Air Cleaner